Connect with us

 Elisabeth Bik has been described as a "super-spotter" of duplicated images in science (Nature), "biology's image detective" (New Yorker) and "data vigilante" (Vox).
 A microbiologist by training, Elisabeth Bik spent 15 years in academia and two years in industry, and in 2019 left her paid job to search for and report biomedical articles that contain errors or data of concern.

-In her talk, Elisabeth will show examples of errors or research misconduct, how to report on scientific papers of concern, and how journals and institutions handle such allegations.
-She will also address the growing problem of paper mills, for-profit networks that produce and sell large amounts of low-quality or fake papers.
+In her talk, Elisabeth shows examples of errors or research misconduct, how to report on scientific papers of concern, and how journals and institutions handle such allegations.
+She also address the growing problem of paper mills, for-profit networks that produce and sell large amounts of low-quality or fake papers.

 Jennifer Byrne, Director of Biobanking – NSW Health and a cancer expert, hosts this event.